r-tmap/tmap/README.md

 The latest development version can be installed using `devtools`.
-In order to use the development version of `tmap`, it is recommended to use the development version of `tmaptools` as well (see [tmaptools](http://github.com/mtennekes/tmaptools)):
+In order to use the development version of `tmap`, it is recommended to use the development version of [tmaptools](http://github.com/mtennekes/tmaptools) as well:

 ```r
 library(remotes)